GincoAutomation/server/architecture.md

 Since specific types of devices all could use the same action e.g. switch light on/of or set brightness it is usefull to make a library for these types of devices so you can reuse in logic.js

+## UILogic
+Since UI and device logic isn't always a 1 to 1  mapping, it might be interesting to split these 2 logic files.
+UIlogic will translate a device event to the correct UIstate to send to the client browser